‘Jersey Shore’ Star Angelina Pivarnick Claims ‘Life Is Good’ In New Instagram Share

 “Gorgeous!!
 I love the lashes and lipstick shade!” commented one follower on the reality star’s makeup application.

-“You are so gorgeous girl!” said a second fan.
+“You are so gorgeous girl!” wrote a second fan.

 “You just get prettier and prettier every day,” stated a third Instagram user of Angelina’s changing looks.

 “You are looking better than you did during Season 2 of Jersey Shore.
-Love u Angelinerrr!” said a fourth fan, who also used the hashtag no hate when describing the 34-year-old’s overall look.
+Love u Angelinerrr!” wrote a fourth fan, who also used the hashtag “#nohate” when describing the 34-year-old’s overall look.